 If the Sort/Join memory setting requested exceeds the amount of physical RAM available, Alteryx will revert to a lower value that is safe to commit.
 In that case a message like the following will be logged in the Alteryx Engine logs: 00:00:0.003 - Alteryx: Allocating requested dedicated sort/join memory would be more than available physical memory.
 Reverting to 2912MB of memory.

 Only make changes to the Engine "Default sort/join memory usage" setting if necessary.
 The default value works well for most scenarios, and we routinely see problems occur when this value is changed without understanding when and how to configure it.

 The below recommendations are just starting points.
 It is always recommended to configure and then test with representative workflows and usage patterns.
 Then reconfigure and repeat the process until the optimum values are identified.

 To properly calculate a reasonable Sort/Join Memory value, we must know how many workflows will be configured to run simultaneously.
 This number should be determined by a server sizing exercise, and for existing customers, also take into account data from the Server Usage Report, such as queue times and job execution times.
 For Designer only users the number of simultaneous workflows will be 1.

-For non-predictive workflows, a good starting point would be: The 4GB reservation ensures the OS and other system services are not starved of memory.
-If the machine will also be supporting the Gallery and Controller, then that reservation should be increased to at least 8 GB.
+For standalone Workers, more memory can be allocated to running workflows.
+In that case a good starting point would be: The 4GB reservation ensures the OS and other system services are not starved of memory.

 The expectation is that the machine will only be used for Alteryx processing and not shared with other applications.
 If other applications will also be running, then their memory requirements need to be factored into the equations above.